Compare any two graphics cards:

 Intro

-Compare that to the Radeon RX 5700, which makes use of a 7 nm design.
+Compare those specs to the Radeon RX 5700, which uses a 7 nm design.
 AMD has clocked the core speed at 1465 MHz.
-The GDDR6 memory works at a frequency of 1750 MHz on this specific model.
+The GDDR6 RAM runs at a speed of 1750 MHz on this specific card.
 It features 2304 SPUs along with 144 TAUs and 64 Rasterization Operator Units.

 Display Graphs